renehernandez/obsidian-readwise/README.md

 **Obsidian Readwise (Community Plugin)** is an unofficial plugin to synchronize [Readwise](https://readwise.io) highlights into your Obsidian Vault.

+**Note:** This plugin requires a subscription with Readwise — a paid service that makes it easy to aggregate and review all your reading data into one place.

 ## Features at glance

 - Sync highlights on Obsidian startup